Black Butler: Reception

-By January 2021, the Black Butler manga had over 30 million copies in circulation worldwide.
-By July 2022, the manga had over 32 million copies in circulation.
+By August 2025, the Black Butler manga had over 36 million copies in circulation worldwide.
 Individual volumes have appeared in Oricon's weekly chart of best-selling manga, taking several high spots.
 In addition to the volumes, the comics anthology Rainbow Butler ranked seventeenth during the week of March 31 to April 6 2009, selling 41,083 copies after ranking thirty-third the previous week.
 The fourth and fifth volumes ranked thirty-third and thirty-ninth of the top-selling manga in Japan during 2008, selling 529,210 copies and 468,550 copies respectively.
 The sixth volume ranked thirteenth of the top-selling manga in Japan during the first half of 2009, selling 619,501 copies.
 The series itself was ranked tenth of the top-selling manga series in Japan during 2009, selling a total of 1,603,197 estimated copies.

 The Japanese music distributor Recochoku has created an annual survey of which anime characters that people would like to marry.
 Sebastian Michaelis ranked ninth in the category "The Character I Want to Be My Groom".